Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Maintaining Safety Under Uncertainty

-It is essential to address state uncertainty without rendering an excessively defensive behavior.
-Related work highlighted using feasible fallback plans as a means of safety in case of a worst-case evolution of the environment.
-Given uncertain state information, we compute the uncertainty in the fallback plan and leverage chance-constraints to minimize the collision risk under the worst-case event.

 The fallback maneuver should be both simple to compute and consistently reduce collision risk when executed.
-As traffic rules and maneuver intentions are effectively analyzed by road centers, we aim to link fallback plans with longitudinal distances.
-Therefore, we choose full braking as the fallback plan, taking into account potentially impaired perception and the goal of risk reduction.
-We limit the distribution of the stop position along the centerline by using chance-constraints.
-We refer to this full braking maneuver as the \textit{Z-plan}, signifying the vehicle's last available option -- ceasing movement.
-This approach of dealing with uncertainties in the feasibility calculation of the full braking maneuver can promote proactive behavior without compromising safety.
+Given these requirements, and considering that traffic rules and maneuver intentions are analyzed using longitudinal coordinates along roads, we choose full braking as the fallback plan.
+We refer to this full braking maneuver as the \textit{Z-plan} (see \cref{fig:phantom_object_treatment}), signifying the vehicle's last available option -- ceasing movement.